-Incurring electoral expenditure which exceeds a registered political party's or candidate's electoral expenditure cap is a criminal offence under section 123N(2) of the LGEA.
+Incurring electoral expenditure which exceeds a group's electoral expenditure cap is a criminal offence under section 123N(2) of the LGEA.
 Participating in a scheme to circumvent the electoral expenditure caps is also a criminal offence under section 194B of the LGEA.
 Both are serious integrity offences under schedule 1 of the Local Government Act 2009.